souravkatkar/bq-ddl-standardizer/Readme.md

 ## Features

 - **Source System Support:**
-  - Connect to MySQL, PostgreSQL, or SQL Server (one at a time).
+  - Connect to MySQL, PostgreSQL, SQL Server, or Oracle (one at a time).
   - Browse databases, schemas, and tables.
   - Extract schema from JSON or source DDL.

+- **Schema Extraction:**
+  - Extracts column and table comments for all supported databases (MySQL, PostgreSQL, SQL Server, Oracle).

 - **BigQuery DDL Generation:**
   - Preview and edit extracted schema.